 If more students apply than the school can accommodate, admissions will be conducted via lottery.
 Students who are not selected for admission during the lottery will have the option of being included on a waiting list.
 Should space become available or capacity increases, students will be selected from the waiting list.

-SEED Miami currently serves 130 students grades 6-8, and it will add a grade each year until it has 400 students enrolled in grades six through twelve.
+SEED Miami currently serves students in grades 6-11, and it will add a grade each year until it has 400 students enrolled in grades six through twelve.

 The SEED School of Miami is committed to serve a population of students who most need a 24-hour learning environment.